Query Processing Language (QPL)

 In certain types of implementations, QPL can be deployed separately to enable sophisticated query processing.
 In many other cases, QPL is typically deployed together with our Search API Server, which allows new endpoints to be configured in seconds.
 The endpoints are backed by scripts that can simply pass the incoming queries to an engine, perform query manipulation using QPL to increase relevancy, or perform other actions such as database lookups or updates.
 Results are then amalgamated into a single response returned to the search user interface.

-Learn how QPL is combined with Search API Server, Search UI, and other Search Technologies assets to optimize your search and analytics system in this reference architecture.
+Learn how QPL is combined with Search API Server, Search UI, and other technology assets to optimize your search and analytics system in this reference architecture.

 HOW QPL WORKS

 Automated query parsing plays a number of important roles within search systems.
 It provides a method to: